TRIQS/triqs/doc/installation/python_virtualenv.rst

 Compiling a package from source
 -------------------------------

-Some packages, such as mpi4py or h5py, should be compiled against the particular library that they depend on.
+Some packages, such as mpi4py should be compiled against the particular library that they depend on.
 In those cases you can instruct ``pip`` to build the package from source by using the ``--no-binary`` option.
 For example::

   pip install --upgrade --no-binary=mpi4py mpi4py
-  pip install --upgrade --no-binary=h5py h5py

-would install or upgrade the mpi4py and h5py package to the latest version, by building the packages from source.
-On a cluster, be sure to load the proper library dependencies (e.g. openmpi or hdf5) into your environment before this step.
+would install or upgrade the mpi4py package to the latest version, by building the packages from source.
+On a cluster, be sure to load the proper library dependencies (e.g. openmpi) into your environment before this step.